 The first time it happened, it caught you off guard and you didn’t have a plan.
 You had to wing it.
 That’s a difficult thing for people like us to experience and motherhood really tests us in that way.
 But you’ve done it once now.
 Even if it was a complete catastrophe, you did it.
 And little by little, each of these seemingly impossible moments is teaching you how to do it better next time.

 Without those moments of feeling totally flustered and unprepared, you won’t learn what you need to learn to tackle it next time.
 And you will.
 You’ll surprise yourself at how much easier it is next time.
 One of the first of these things that I experienced was getting out the gate of our apartment complex with a stroller and while carrying the baby in a wrap.
-The first time, the door whacked into the stroller as it swung shut; I stuck my arm out to stop it and nearly bumped the baby in the head; and then I tried to kick it open with my foot and ended up with one of those shin bruises you and I are so good at getting.
+The first time, the door whacked into the stroller as it swung shut.
+I stuck my arm out to stop it and nearly bumped the baby in the head.
+And then I tried to kick it open with my foot and ended up with one of those shin bruises you and I are so good at getting.
 Now?
 I do it without anyone getting injured and without even really thinking about it.
 And you will too.

 Your toddler is going to fall more and more in love with his new baby brother.
 In the next couple of weeks, you’ll start noticing how he expects to see his baby brother when he wakes up in the morning, because to him, even though the baby’s only been around for a few weeks, to him that’s a heck of a long time.
 The baby is now a part of his routine, his family, his life.
+That’s the sweet part of being a mom of two.

 I know it’s hard having to essentially protect the little one from the big one all the time.
 It’s difficult to see how you’ll ever be able to leave them both in the same room together.
 But it’ll happen.
 It’ll be a combination of the baby becoming stronger and more resilient, the toddler becoming gentler and you becoming more relaxed.
 Sure, you might come back and find your toddler sitting on the baby, but I can literally tell you from experience that the baby will be fine.
 Your mommy Spidey-senses will heighten to include an alert that the baby might need to be rescued from the toddler.
 It’s hard to describe, but you’ll see what I mean.